-Choosing $\Delta T = 2$ kyr, except for slightly shorter values at the margins of the investigated time intervals, we find that 2 out of 21 segments lie outside of the 90% confidence region marked by P = 0.05 and P = 0.95 (for full results see Fig. S3b).
-While

-5 the higher chances of detecting bipolar-volcanic signals due to better signal preservation , we cannot distinguish them from false positives.
-At 90% confidence in the younger parts of the record.
+30 Choosing $\Delta T = 2$ kyr, except for slightly shorter values at the margins of the investigated time intervals, we find that 2 out of 21 segments lie outside of the 90% confidence region marked by P = 0.05 and P = 0.95 (for full results see Fig. S3b).
+These 2 segments occur in the youngest part of the record and could be related to a previously reported increased volcanic activity during the deglaciation (Zielinski et al., 1997).
+The recent analysis of ice core data by LIN22 (see Fig. 4 therein) suggests that the increased activity during the deglaciation is confined to eruptions with a large sulfur deposition in Greenland.
+But it has not been established whether this is statistically significant, and we cannot reject that it simply reflects the higher chances of detecting volcanic signals due to better signal preservation in the younger parts of the record.

-For the case of the bipolar eruptions considered here, we expect 2.1 false positives due to the testing of when testing 21 independent hypotheses at 90% confidence.
-Thus, even with the 2 segments in question, the data do not provide evidence to conclude that the eruption rate changed significantly over time.
+For the case of the bipolar eruptions considered here, we expect 2.1 false positives when testing 21 independent hypotheses at 90% confidence.
+Thus, even with the 2 segments in question, the data do not provide evidence to conclude that the eruption

+- 5 rate changed significantly over time.
 Instead, it is consistent with a stationary Poisson process.
-We

-- 10 performed the same analysis by choosing the individual stadials and interstadials as data segments, instead of segments at fixed $\Delta T$ .
+We performed the same analysis by choosing the individual stadials and interstadials as data segments, instead of segments at fixed ΔT .
 The results are shown in Fig. S4, and again we see no evidence to suggest that the eruption rate is not constant over time, or biased for stadials or interstadials.
-As a result, the data is consistent with a stationary Poisson process Thus, while there may be a higher frequency of eruptions towards the deglaciation, in the context of the whole time interval 12-60ka this may have occurred by chance and it is not warranted to take the higher frequency into account in our null hypothesis.
-Still, we test the - 15 robustness of our results against a higher eruption frequency (Sec.
-3.5), and since it only is a short segment of the whole time period, the potentially enhanced volcanic frequency during the deglaciation is unlikely to change our conclusions.
+Thus, while there may be a higher frequency of eruptions towards the deglaciation, in the context of the whole time interval 12-60ka this may have occurred by chance and it is not warranted to take the higher frequency into account in - our null hypothesis.
+Still, we test the robustness of our results against a higher eruption frequency (Sec.
+3.5), and since it only 10 is a short segment of the whole time period, the potentially enhanced volcanic frequency during the deglaciation is unlikely to change our conclusions.

 Finally, we remark that the missing data gap does not influence the results reported here.
-Given that the frequency of eruptions is approximately constant, there is no need for a continuous time period since only the rate of eruptions enters the calculations, and the latter does not change significantly when choosing different points where the record is cut.
-More concretely, the amount
+Given that the frequency of eruptions is approximately constant, there is no need for a continuous time period since only the rate of eruptions enters the calculations,

-20 of 'empty' space without DO events that arises at the boundaries of the data segments (or gaps) does not make a difference in our analysis.
+- and the latter does not change significantly when choosing different points where the record is cut.
+More concretely, the amount 15 of 'empty' space without DO events that arises at the boundaries of the data segments (or gaps) does not make a difference in our analysis.
 This is because we are asking how often a DO event is preceded by an eruption, and not how likely it is that an eruption triggers a DO event.
 Only in the latter case, the amount of 'DO-empty' space at the beginning and end of a data interval would influence the results.
-Thus, assuming the statistics of eruptions and the statistical relationship in between DO events and eruptions were not significantly different in the data gap, our results are not biased by the latter.
+Thus, assuming the statistics of eruptions and the statistical relationship in between DO events and eruptions were not significantly different in the data gap, our results are not biased by the latter. - 20 atmosphere-ice-ocean variability under realistic glacial boundary conditions.
+The latter is very challenging, since ultimately 25 the main drivers of DO events remain only partially understood, and only few models are able to reproduce climate variability similar to DO cycles.
+Thus, our simulations merely illustrate a hypothesis to be tested by further realistic modeling studies.

-25 2.5 Global ocean model simulations
+2.5 Global ocean model simulations